 When we grow older our lives will change in a few different ways.
 First of all, we often have children and grandchildren together with the people we love, our family expands and we have more freedom as the kids leave home and allow us to settle into a different routine.
-But as well as all of the good stuff with getting older there will always be some parts which aren’t as fun.
+But as well as all of the good stuff with getting older there will always be some parts that aren’t as fun.
 This can include losing mobility whether it is for a short time or for the remainder of your life, today we are going to talk about how to cope with the loss of mobility.

 Ask for help

-Sometimes the only thing you can do when you are struggling with things in life is asking for help.
-It can be difficult as a proud adult to ask for help from your partner, your kids or your friends but that is what these people are here for and they will support you through anything in life.
+Sometimes the only thing you can do when you are struggling with things in life is ask for help.
+It can be difficult as a proud adult to ask for help from your partner, your kids, or your friends but that is what these people are here for and they will support you through anything in life.
 Your family and friends won’t judge you for needing some help and it is always better to ask than to keep things to yourself and struggle in silence.

 Join a group

 If you are having an issue with your mobility and you need to speak to like-minded people about it you might want to join a support group.
-This can be as simple as a Facebook group with other sufferers or it can be something more like a senior citizen support group which can give you the tools you need to cope with your issue and become stronger.
+This can be as simple as a Facebook group with other sufferers or it can be something more like a senior citizen support group that can give you the tools you need to cope with your issue and become stronger.
 Just do whatever feels right to you and there is never any harm in trying something even if it doesn’t work in the end for you.

 See a doctor